Serving North-Central Idaho

 Islamic: The three Holy Virgins are represented by stones, or pillars surrounded by doves.

-Japanese: Longevity; deference; sacred to Hachiman, go of war, but a dove white dove and snake paintingbearing a sword, announces the end of a war.
+Japanese: Longevity; deference; sacred to Hachiman, go of war, but a dove bearing a sword, announces the end of a war.

 Manichean: In Christian Manichean iconography the third person of the Trinity is sometimes depicted as a white dove.